 - Deck Pads are your friends

 - Maximum Capacity is an important read

 When learning how to SUP with your dog patience is key.
 Your dog may love or hate the water so how fast they learn depends on this.
-Other things to consider is get a dog PFD (and one for yourself) and make sure to leave the leash on shore.
+Other things to consider is getting a dog life jacket (and one for yourself) and make sure to leave the leash onshore.

-The Best Hardboard for dog is the Isle Versa Epoxy because of its affordability and stability which makes it an ideal choice for those starting out.
+The Best Hard Board for dogs is the Isle Versa Epoxy.
+This is because of its affordability and stability.
+Making it an ideal choice for those starting out.

 Enjoy your new found hobby with your best friend!